frankyw/home-server/README.md

 # frankyw/home-server

-This is a repository to version control and document my journey from one Ubuntu server with a multitude of apps running on it, to complete docker containerization.
+This is a repository to version control and document my journey from one Ubuntu server with a multitude of apps running on it, to complete Docker containerization.
 Base system is Ubuntu 20.
-To create this config, I referenced the [Smart Home Beginner](https://www.smarthomebeginner.com/category/home-server/) a lot.
+To create this config, I referenced [Smart Home Beginner](https://www.smarthomebeginner.com/category/home-server/) quite a bit.

 ## Docker Containers